ayushnaik/nodejs-test/README.md

 - **Database**: The application uses MongoDB for storing book data.

 - **Video Demonstration**: A video demonstration showcasing all CRUD operations is available.
 The video covers various test cases, including edge cases such as attempting to view, update, or delete a non-existent book.
-You can watch the video on [Googel Drive](https://drive.google.com/file/d/13Q0D4LJ4fkjuiJXGSRPXs6ZyTAJPq_ky/view?usp=drive_link).
+You can watch the video on [Google Drive](https://drive.google.com/file/d/13Q0D4LJ4fkjuiJXGSRPXs6ZyTAJPq_ky/view?usp=drive_link).

 ## API Endpoints